Our Key Issues

 Retailers depend on their employees because retailers know they would not be successful without a robust workforce.
 Retail employees are working on the frontlines of the COVOD-19 pandemic and CRA is working hard to ensure employment policies benefit CRA member employees and their safety while not being overly burdensome to employers.
 Protecting employees, consumers and the economy are top priorities for the Association.

 Organized retail crime is a multi-million-dollar loss to the retail industry in California and affects main street retailers, regional retailers and national brands.
 CRA is on the front lines advocating for retailers at the state and local level for polices that protect both consumers and retailers.

 CRA works with many associations and groups to ensure we protect two of retail's most important assets: environment and people.
-California leads the nation when it comes to legislation and regulation related to environmental issues.
-Our team works with members of the State Legislature, the Administration and various regulatory boards to ensure our members are informed and have a voice when these important issues are being debated.
+Retailers are on the cutting edge of environmental sustainability.
+Our team works to connect retail expertise and values on environmental issues with members of the State Legislature, the Administration and various regulatory boards to ensure our members are informed and have a voice when these important issues are being debated.